The NMSU System Academic Regulations

 Any absences due to the student’s participation in a university-sponsored event (e.g. ASNMSU president representing NMSU at legislative session, student-athletes competing in NMSU scheduled athletic events, or students attending educational field trips and conferences) will be excused and deemed an “Authorized Absence”.
 Authorized absences do not relieve the student of the course assignments or responsibilities and instructors may require students to complete course work before the absence.
 Before the student’s absence, the student will provide the instructor(s) with written notice of the dates of expected absence.

 Each instructor has the authority to establish and enforce reasonable rules of conduct in their courses.
 A student who engages in behavior that interferes with the educational environment of the class may be administratively dis-enrolled with the approval of the academic Department Head and Academic Associate Dean for the course, and with notification to the Provost.
 Any student who has been administratively dis-enrolled from a class may appeal that decision to the Dean of the College where the course was offered within ten days after notification of the dis-enrollment.

 Student Performance Assessment

 Individual student performance and learning outcomes in a course are measured and evaluated by the course instructor and reported to the student in the form of grades.
-Each instructor has the authority to establish assignments and other assessments (such as exams and quizzes) and to assign grades based on the student’s performance on those assessments.
+Each instructor has the authority to establish assignments and other assessments (such as exams and quizzes) and assign grades based on the student's performance.
 The instructor determines the final grades for the course and reports to the University Registrar as described in the grading section of this catalog.
 Any student who believes that their academic performance has been evaluated unfairly may appeal the grade through the University’s Academic Appeals process as provided in this Catalog.